Saturday May 26th – Thursday 31st (only 2 places remaining) & Saturday August 18th – Thursday 23rd, 2018

 For all accommodation, meals (except one night when we are out) and tuition, the cost is $2,250, which for most celebrants, is the income from five or six funerals, depending where you live as each state earns different amounts.
 There is an early bird discount of $200 if the course is paid for six weeks in advance.

 For those coming from interstate, pick up and drop off to Melbourne airport is included.
-If you want to fly in on Friday, Catherine and Robert from Chestnut Hill are happy for us to stay there on the Friday night.
+If you want to fly in on Friday, Catherine and Robert from Chestnut Hill are happy for us to stay there on the Friday night at no cost.

 If you wish to have the three recognised units certified there is an additional cost of $200 paid directly to the RTO.